huijing/personal-website-v3/src/content/blog/2019-05-06-understanding-grid-placement.md

 }
 ```

-The Javascript bit comes in for the hover highlight function.
+The JavaScript bit comes in for the hover highlight function.
 And what it does is add a CSS class to the body element so the relevant elements in the selected category get a background colour change.

 ```javascript
 Array.prototype.forEach.call(document.querySelectorAll(".legend li"), (li) => {